• home

 Location : Windhoek

-From Etosha National Park you will head to Windhoek, an old German colonial town, now a cosmopolitan centre (400km approximately 6hrs).
+From Etosha National Park, you’ll head to Windhoek – an old German town that’s now a cosmopolitan centre.
 The Germanic colonial architecture of this city contributes to its charming feel.
 You'll arrive in the late afternoon or early evening.
-Your trip comes to an end here.
-If you're staying on, the Tintenpalast (Ink Palace), the Christuskirche (church), the gymnasium and the Genossenschaftshaus are all well worth visiting.
+Your trip comes to an end here, so no accommodation is included tonight.
+If you're staying in the area, the Tintenpalast (Ink Palace), the Christuskirche (church), the gymnasium and the Genossenschaftshaus are all well worth visiting.
+If you need to organise extra accommodation, speak to your booking agent ahead of time.

 Reference : IT